vramana/blog/content/posts/common-voice.md

 I still don't have any idea why is it not working.
 Luckily for me there a lot of [debug](https://npm.im/debug) logs spread throughout the code.

 > Thank you TJ for debug!
 And for all your early work in Node.js.
-I am still amazed by how your early is pervasive.
+I am still amazed by how pervasive your work is.

 I have added `DEBUG=express-session` and I see logs of `not secured`.
 Bam!
 We have suspect.